-The Client Config Manager (CCM) is a stand-alone application that allows the IT administrator to update a security group (or LDAP group) for the currently signed-in user.
-The CCM Command Line Interface (CLI) mode allows the IT administrator to deploy client (C) and banner (B) in a batch.
-The CCM also supports a Command Line Interface (CLI) with parameters to perform security change automation.
+The Client Config Manager (CCM) is a stand-alone application that allows the IT administrator to update a security group via LDAP for the currently signed-in user.
+The CCM Command Line Interface (CLI) mode allows the IT administrator to deploy Client and Banner in a batch.
+The CCM also supports a CLI with parameters to automate security change.

-Example use case: Let’s say there is a company A that needs a banner to change color or text according to the project or user profile’s security group.
-If company A already has its own user profile switch script, such as PowerShell, that is deployed via an IT management tool.
-To achieve this goal, the IT administrator can simply make a CLI call via their existing script. (e.g. C:\cicb\client\ccm.exe -g “<group name>” -k “<server key>” or C:\cicb\client\ccm.exe -name “<group name>” -key “<server key>”) The new user profile will be loaded next login.)
+Example use case: Assume company A needs a banner to change color or text according to the project or user profile’s security group.
+If company A already has its user profile switch script, such as PowerShell or CMD, that is deployed via an IT management tool.
+To achieve this goal, the IT administrator can simply make a CLI call via their new/existing log-on script.

 Once you turn on the LDAP SYNC, your local setting groups with screen settings will save to your local database.
 All new user groups will be pulled from your AD server, you can switch back to local groups at any time, but only one type of group can be applied by the Client.

 - Set up user SGs as needed via LDAP.

 - Go to Server -> LDAP tab, then configure the Server link to the Active Directory (AD) via LDAP. (make sure to test the connection before proceeding)